-- under the Consolidated Leverage Covenant, our total consolidated liabilities divided by our total consolidated assets (based on the market value of all vessels owned or leased on a finance lease taking into account their employment, and the book value of all other assets) must not exceed 85%; - under the Net Worth Covenant, our total consolidated assets (based on the market value of all vessels owned or leased on a finance lease taking into account their employment, and the book value of all other assets) less our total consolidated liabilities must not be less than \$150 million; - under the EBITDA Covenant, the ratio of our EBITDA over consolidated interest expense must not be less than 2.0:1, on a trailing 12 months' basis; - under the Control Covenant, a minimum of 30% or 35%, as the case may be, of our shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities and, in the case of one facility, Polys Hajioannou, is required to beneficially hold a minimum of 20% of the voting and ownership rights; and - payment of dividends is subject to no event of default having occurred and be continuing or would occur as a result of the payment of such dividends.
+- under the Consolidated Leverage Covenant, our total consolidated liabilities divided by our total consolidated assets (based on the market value of all vessels owned or leased on a finance lease taking into account their employment, and the book value of all other assets) must not exceed 85%; - under the Net Worth Covenant, our total consolidated assets (based on the market value of all vessels owned or leased on a finance lease taking into account their employment, and the book value of all other assets) less our total consolidated liabilities must not be less than \$150 million: - under the EBITDA Covenant, the ratio of our EBITDA over consolidated interest expense must not be less than 2.0:1, on a trailing 12 months' basis; - under the Control Covenant, a minimum of 30% or 35%, as the case may be, of our shares shall remain directly or indirectly beneficially owned by the Hajioannou family for the duration of the relevant credit facilities and, in the case of one facility, Polys Hajioannou, is required to beneficially hold a minimum of 20% of the voting and ownership rights; and - payment of dividends is subject to no event of default having occurred and be continuing or would occur as a result of the payment of such dividends.

-The Minimum Value Covenant, Consolidated Leverage Covenant, EBITDA Covenant, Net Worth Covenant and Control Covenant do not apply to the Pinewood, Shikokuepta, Agros and Kyotofriendo One financing agreements.
-The EBITDA Covenant does not apply to the Shikokuokto, Gloversix, Pentakomo and Maxdekatria financing agreements and to the Monagrouli loan facility.
+The Minimum Value Covenant, Consolidated Leverage Covenant, EBITDA Covenant, Net Worth Covenant and Control Covenant do not apply to the Pinewood, Shikokuepta, Agros, Kyotofriendo One, Yasudyo, Shimaeight and Shimasix financing agreements.
+The EBITDA Covenant does not apply to the Monagrouli and Shimafive Ioan facilities.
 The Minimum Value Covenant does not apply to the Maxdeka, Shikoku, Shikokutessera, Glovertwo and Maxtessera financing agreements.

-As of December 31, 2022, the Company was in compliance with all debt covenants that were in effect with respect to its loan and credit facilities.
+As of December 31, 2023, the Company was in compliance with all debt covenants that were in effect with respect to its loan and credit facilities.